zxkevinxz/ai-hero/examples/model-context-protocol/02-stdio-transport/article.md

 await server.connect(transport);
 ```

+This [stdio transport](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) enables communication through standard input and output streams, which is ideal for local integrations and command-line tools.

 ## Connecting to Claude Code

-Now in Claude Code, we can run `claude mcp add`.
+Now in Claude Code, we can run [`claude mcp add`](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/tutorials).
 This starts an interactive dialogue where you can choose the server you want to connect to.

 Right now Claude Code only supports `stdio` transport - which is what we're using.